ruby-formatter/rufo/docs/settings.md

 parens_in_def :dynamic
 ```

-## :warning: Settings are going away! :warning:
+## Style settings are going away! :warning:

-The settings described below will be removed from future versions of rufo :skull:
+Style related settings described below may/will be removed from future versions of rufo :skull:

 See https://github.com/ruby-formatter/rufo/issues/2 for more context!